 Different places have different rules about what this type of nursing can and cannot do.
 Nurses are required to be licensed in most states, giving rise to the term “licensed vocational nurse.”
 Even with formal credentials, the scope of work varies greatly from country to country, and even from state to state or province to province.

-A large part of the disparity is due to the type of care provided the nurses.
+A large part of the disparity is due to the type of care provided by the nurses.
 Many states have strict rules about who is allowed to provide “direct patient care.”
 Giving injections, drawing blood, and collecting urine specimens all fall into this category, and as a result, these tasks are typically reserved for those with more advanced training.
-Much of what this type of nurse can do is determined how the laws in his or her jurisdiction are written.
+Much of what this type of nurse can do is determined by how the laws in his or her jurisdiction are written.
 As a result, people who have a license in one state may not be able to find work in another without learning a new set of rules and possibly recertifying.

 Observation

 Professionals in the field, in most cases, require constant supervision.
 Physicians or registered nurses are usually assigned to supervise them directly, double-checking their work and encouraging them in their role as caregivers.
 Local laws usually specify the specific rules of supervision, but even a highly skilled vocational nurse cannot work alone.
-In order to ensure that everyone is cared for, busy clinics and hospitals often allow more leeway, but work is almost always reviewed a superior, even if this relationship is not immediately obvious.
+In order to ensure that everyone is cared for, busy clinics and hospitals often allow more leeway, but work is almost always reviewed by a superior, even if this relationship is not immediately obvious.

 Requirements for Training